AustinCodingAcademy/alumni-gitbook/2019-summer/5-phone-interview.md

 Common questions:

+* Why are you applying for this role?
+* What makes you a good fit for this role?
+* Why do you want to work here?
 * What can you tell me about yourself?
 * Can you list your strengths?
 * What weaknesses do you have?
 * Why should I consider hiring you?
 * Where do you see yourself five years from now?
-* Why do you want to work here?
-* What is your salary expectation?
+* What is your salary expectation? - *If you get asked this question, politely defer answering until later in the interview process*
 * What motivates you?
 * What makes a good team player?
-* Is there anything that you would like to ask me?
+* Is there anything that you would like to ask me? - *Be sure to have questions ready!*

 ### Coding/technical phone interviews